tos-kamiya/clicra/README.md

 # clicra, Command-line Crafter

-A command-line tool named `clicra` leverages LLM to generate and analyze command lines based on user-provided tasks and context.
+A command-line tool `clicra` leverages LLM to generate and analyze command lines based on user-provided tasks and context.

 ## Installation